mykmal/mykmal.xyz-v1/content/publications.md

 hidemeta: true
 ---

-Alternatively, you can also find my publications on [Google Scholar](https://scholar.google.com/citations?user=e5Q7sMQAAAAJ&hl).

----

 ### Peer-reviewed papers

 * **Mykhaylo M. Malakhov** and Shandelle M. Henson (2021+).
 "Periodic matrix models for seabird population dynamics: the impact of stage structure."
 In preparation.